microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ## Moving solutions between environments

 Now that we have an unpacked solution checked into version control we can work on automating deployment.
 As mentioned in the [Unpacking a solution](#unpacking-a-solution) section, I follow the  [GitHub Flow](https://guides.github.com/introduction/flow/) development workflow that assumes anything in the master branch is always deployable.
+Given that we will build a simple YAML script that performs the following steps:

+ - Download Nuget
+ - Download Solution Packager
+ - Pack Solution from repository
+ - Create a build artifact (packed so
+ - Deploy

 **TODO**
 - Create new YAML script